 You need it to travel, you definitely need it to visit London, and knowing how much money you need in London is essential to making sure you have enough for your trip.

-In this lesson, I want to talk about costs in London and give you some ranges to help you figure out how much to budget per day, or how to plan your itinerary so it fits your budget.
+In this lesson, I want to talk about costs in London and give you some ranges to help you figure out how much to budget per day and how much do you spend in London per day, or how to plan your itinerary so it fits your budget.

 Both the flights and your accommodation are going to vary drastically based on the time of year, your location, and your needs.